sohankunkerkar/enhancements-kube/keps/sig-node/3983-drop-in-configuration/README.md

 ### Goals

-* Add support for a "--config-dir" flag to the kubelet to allow users to specify a drop-in directory, which will override the configuration for the Kubelet located at `/etc/kubernetes/kubelet.conf`
+* Add support for a `--config-dir` flag to the kubelet to allow users to specify a drop-in directory, which will override the configuration for the Kubelet located at `/etc/kubernetes/kubelet.conf`
 * Extend kubelet configuration parsing code to handle files in the drop-in directory.
 * Define Kubernetes best-practices for configuration definitions, similarly to [API conventions](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md).
 This is intended for other maintainers who would wish to setup a configuration object that works well with drop-in directories.
-* As a goal for beta, Add ability to easily view the effective configuration that is being used by kubelet.
+* In the beta phase, we plan to add end-to-end (E2E) tests for the feature, ensuring its reliability and functionality.
+We are going to remove the KUBELET_CONFIG_DROPIN_DIR_ALPHA environment variable, which was introduced during the alpha phase for testing purposes.
+The feature will remain off by default during the beta phase, allowing users to enable it explicitly when needed.

 ### Non-Goals